Everything You Need to Know About Wisdom Teeth:

-Dr Linc may prescribe you with pain medication; however, most pain is gone after a couple of days.
+Your Dentist may prescribe you with pain medication; however, most pain is gone after a couple of days.
 If you take an anti-inflammatory drug this can decrease the pain greatly.
 Take the first tablets before your local anesthesia wears off and continue taking them for about three days.
-Dr Linc will recommend the appropriate dose for you.
+Your Dentist will recommend the appropriate dose for you.

 It is recommended that you eat soft and cool foods for a few days.

 Twenty-four hours after your tooth removal, you may gently rinse your mouth with warm saltwater; this will keep the area clean and help the healing process.
+Be careful not to rinse to vigorously as this can dislodge the clot and lead to a dry socket which can be quite painful.
 Healing will take at least two weeks.